 3. Potassium-Enriched Fertilizers

 Potassium strengthens tomato plants, making them more resistant to diseases and environmental stressors.
-It also contributes to fruit development and ripening.
+It also contribute to fruit developments and ripening.

 The Organic Approach